MicrosoftDocs/azure-docs/articles/virtual-machines/linux/prepay-rhel-software-charges.md

 - [What are Azure Reservations?](../../billing/billing-save-compute-costs-reservations.md)
 - [Manage Reservations in Azure](../../billing/billing-manage-reserved-vm-instance.md)
-- Understand how the RedHat reservation discount is applied
+- Understand how the Red Hat reservation discount is applied
 - [Understand reservation usage for your Pay-As-You-Go subscription](../../billing/billing-understand-reserved-instance-usage.md)
 - [Understand reservation usage for your Enterprise enrollment](../../billing/billing-understand-reserved-instance-usage-ea.md)